 That was it.
 The papers weren’t the work of children.
 They’d been written by cats.
 Elizabethan cats.

 Incredible?
 Maybe.
 Improbable?
 Yes.
-But, given the level of literacy achieved by some Elizabethans, not entirely impossible.
+But, given the level of literacy achieved by some Elizabethans, not impossible.
 As late as 1809 William Bingley (quoted in Keith Thomas’s Man and the Natural World) noted that cats were “susceptible of considerable educational attainments”.

 I rushed home, and began transcribing the papers.
 Very secretly, I might add, because I often have to sound out whole lines, and I do produce strange noises.

-Deciphering the Cat Code
+Transcribing the Cat Code

 In my transcriptions I’ve taken liberties with punctuation, spelling, and word choice, though I’ve tried to keep the flavour of the originals.
 Fortunately, the papers, though undated, seem to have been kept in approximate chronological order, or were sorted that way by my neighbour.